24 Best Singapore Restaurants with Michelin Stars and Awards

 Meta is where Asian nostalgia meets haute cuisine.
 Since its opening in 2016, Meta has been offering a blend of contemporary Asian and Western cuisine, thanks to Chef Sun Kim’s experience from Seoul to Sydney.

 The ambiance feels like a New York loft with minimalist, industrial undertones and an open kitchen.
 Each seat offers a front-row culinary spectacle.
+Food-wise, go for the Beef Tartare or the Oyster with Yuzu.
+Don’t forget the Omija Whisky Sour!

 The menu at Meta changes seasonally, so you can visit multiple times!
 Meta has 1 Michelin star and is No. 17 in Asia’s 50 World’s Best Restaurants in 2023.